Mechatronics-SDSU/Mechatronics-2023/classes/distance_detector/README.md

 "distance_detector.py" modifies this code to calculate the distance from the camera of each object, and only outputs the distance of the nearest object to standard output.

-If the ZED camera detects an object to be within .5 m from the camera, the program outputs "stop" and exits.
+If the ZED camera detects an object to be within .5 m from the camera, the program outputs "stop".

 The minimum distance be edited by modifying line 100, but I found that .5 m was the lowest reliable distance: